 4.5.3 The Governing Council may not approve a candidate whom they consider undesirable without assigning any reason or explanation;

-4.5.4 The Governing Council may require any candidate to attend an interview and/or written test in order to better satisfy themselves that he/she possesses the requisite qualifications and experience;
+4.5.4 The Governing Council may require any candidate to attend an interaction/interview and/or written test in order to better satisfy themselves that he/she possesses the requisite qualifications and experience, before approval of membership;

 4.5.5 A candidate whose application is duly approved by the Governing Council shall be admitted as a Fellow, Member, Associate Member or Student Member, as the case may be, on payment of such Fee as may be prescribed.